enspiral/handbook/guides/pods.md

-# Growing our Support in Pods
+# Growing our support with pods

-## What is a Pod?
+## What is a pod?

 Pods are small groups of people (4 to 5 is suggested) formed by members and contributors of Enspiral.
 These groups can support us to build relationships across the network – especially with those further from the center – supporting more people to be ‘seen’ and to experience mutual support and care.

-## Forming a Pod
+## Forming a pod

 A pod is formed by a few people coming together around an *intention* and some *principles*.
-Typically there is an initial invitation from a *caller*.
-Callers are those who make the initial invitation and coordinate the first video call or meeting.
-The invitation often will come with the beginnings of an intention, and perhaps a principle that's important to the caller.
-The invitation may also suggest a *format* that the group may choose to follow, perhaps even some *rituals* they could use through their calls.
+An initial invitation is made by a caller, who also coordinates the first video call or meeting.

+The invitation will often come with the seed of an *intention*.
+It could also suggest a *format* that the group may choose to follow, or some *principles* and *rituals* to use through their calls.

-These terms could be explained as follows:
+In summary:

 - The **intention** clearly states the common intent bringing a group together (e.g. studying a topic together or going through a self-development methodology).